 The 2900 is the most popular of all Willson euphoniums.
-The slightly small bell diameter allows some extra ease of travel and case choices, and lets more of the high frequencies of your tone ring out into the room, adding clarity and crispness of tone.
+The slightly smaller bell diameter allows some extra ease of travel and case choices, and lets more of the high frequencies of your tone ring out into the room, adding clarity and crispness of tone.
 The mouthpiece receiver size is fairly rare for a modern instrument.
 It's not small shank trombone, it's not large shank trombone.
 It's right in the middle.
 We call it the Besson/Willson/Euro size.
 Stock mouthpieces are available from Denis Wick, Schilke and Faxx.
 Other sizes may be ordered from Josef Klier and other makers.
 You will face limited size choices whenever you seek such a mouthpiece.
 Why is this instrument the most popular of the Willsons?
 Somehow this receiver size resulted in a perfect fit, the best pitch, and an easy response.
-One of our staff plays a Willson 2900 and wouldn't change instruments for anything.
+One of our former staff plays a Willson 2900 and wouldn't change instruments for anything.

 The larger bell diameter of this model reflects more of the highs of your tone back into the horn, so it should lean towards a slightly darker and broader sound.
 In addition, the large shank receiver allows many more options for mouthpiece sizes without resorting to a custom mouthpiece.